 The seeds were sometimes used in gourd shells to make rattles.
 You can kind of imagine how soft that might sound.

-In the wild I’ve found patches in the swamp and in ditches along sideroads – moist shady spots are preferred.
+In the wild, I’ve found patches of this pepper turnip in the swamp and in ditches along sideroads – moist shady spots are preferred.
 I dropped one corm that was given to me in the ground in a shady, damp area of my lot and it has come up faithfully every spring without any tending.
 It could be like a backwoods crocus if we all start propagating it.